duolicious/duolicious-backend/DEVELOPER.md

 Whether `X-Forwarded-For` is used or not should probably be configurable in Duolicious, but it's currently not.
 Although hardcoding the solution isn't too
 hard: Simply remove the use of `werkzeug.middleware.proxy_fix.ProxyFix`.

+### Databases

+The `chat` and `api` service use different databases whose names are hardcoded.
+They're `duo_chat` and `duo_api`, respectively.
+They might be combined into a single database in future releases of Duolicious.
+See [#446](https://github.com/duolicious/duolicious-backend/issues/446) and [#445](https://github.com/duolicious/duolicious-backend/issues/445) for more information.

 ## Running the tests